Injured on the Job?

 If you were injured in a construction accident you may be entitled to damages other than those in connection with the physical injury.

-Whether you were hurt because a subcontractor failed to secure a ladder or a concrete mixer malfunctioned, Koenig Pierre, a New York construction accident lawyer will investigate and prepare your case carefully, so we can aggressively litigate the case.
+Injured in a construction accident?
+Call Koenig Pierre, a New York construction accident lawyer that will investigate, diligently prepare and aggressively litigate the case.
 He will work with experts and use state-of-the-art technology and courtroom exhibits to demonstrate to the jury exactly how and why the accident occurred.

 Call Koenig Pierre today at (800) 946-4616 for a free case evaluation.
 A construction accident lawyer representing clients in New York City, Nassau County, Suffolk County, Westchester County.